TheOdinProject/curriculum/new_course/1_programming_fundementals/conditional_logic.md

 puts response
 ```

 However, if your conditional statements are complicated, then using an if; else statement would probably make more sense.
-Remember, above all else your code needs to be readable and understandable by other people, especially in the development stage.
+Remember, **above all else your code needs to be readable and understandable by other people**, especially in the development stage.
 You can always optimize your code for efficiency once it's finished and you're moving to a production environment where speed matters.

 ## Further Reading
 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

-Link to no more than three additional resources to avoid this section becoming too cluttered.
+* Launch School's [chapter on flow control](https://launchschool.com/books/ruby/read/flow_control#conditionals) is a good learning resource.